 Try to relax and improvise a little.
 Even if you know the script by heart, you won’t sound natural simply retelling it, unless you are some good actor.
 Do not be afraid to steer off course and make a joke now and then.
 But don’t stray away too far – try to keep the golden middle.

-Many beginner presenters feel really uncomfortable pitching a sale or making any other financial proposition.
+Many beginners feel really uncomfortable pitching a sale or making any other financial proposition.
 Our tip for you is to take a deep breath and just do it.

 It may be awkward at your first webinar, but practice does make perfect.
 Besides, do you want to spend so much time and money only to chicken out at the last second?